Queen Elizabeth II, Britain’s longest-serving monarch, dies at 96

 Charles becomes king immediately

 “The King and The Queen Consort will remain at Balmoral this evening and will return to London tomorrow.”
-The eldest of her four children, Charles, Prince of Wales, who at 73 is the oldest heir apparent in British history, becomes king immediately.
+Now that Queen Elizabeth is dead, the eldest of her four children, Charles, Prince of Wales, who at 73 is the oldest heir apparent in British history, becomes king immediately.

 The queen’s death came after the palace announced on Thursday that doctors were “concerned” for her health and recommended she stayed under medical supervision.
 All her children — Charles, Princess Anne, 72, Prince Andrew, 62, and Prince Edward, 58, flocked to her Scottish Highland retreat, Balmoral.
 They were joined by Charles’s sons, Prince William, and his estranged brother Prince Harry.